sun-in-a-sphere/generator/README.md

    ​

-3. Run the script with:
+3. Run the script with: (conf file needs to be in current folder)

-    `./sun-in-a-sphere.sh sun-in-a-sphere.conf`
+    `./sun-in-a-sphere.sh`

    ​

-   Or run with default configuration:

-    `./sun-in-a-sphere.sh`

    This will take some time.